Hayes, Funderburk help NC State upend No. 15 Virginia 68-61

 CHARLOTTESVILLE, Va.
+(AP) — Three consecutive Atlantic Coast Conference road wins against teams in the lower half of the standings looked great, but perhaps not convincing, for North Carolina State.

+It was at No. 15 Virginia on Wednesday night where they turned some heads.

-(AP) — DJ Funderburk scored nine of his 14 points in the second half and North Carolina State opened a big lead and held off No. 15 Virginia 68-61 on Wednesday night for its fourth straight Atlantic Coast Conference road victory.
+DJ Funderburk scored nine of his 14 points in the second half and the Wolfpack opened a big lead and held off every challenge the Cavaliers had to offer in a 68-61 victory.

+The road wins — at Boston College, Pittsburgh and Wake Forest — were sandwiched around home losses to Syracuse and Duke, and Wolfpack coach Kevin Keatts praised his young team’s ability to bounce back from adversity.

+“I’ve asked them to grow up a little quicker than they needed to, but we’ve completely bought in,” he said.
+“When you look at it, the ball moves from side to side, everybody’s playing their role, everybody is genuinely happy for one another.

+“And typically you don’t get that in a team.
+And I think in order for us to be a really good basketball team, we don’t have that one guy on every night that can score 30 points.”

-Cam Hayes led the Wolfpack with 16 points and Shakeel Moore had 12 for N.C.
-State (11-9, 7-8 ACC), which last won four in a row on the road in the last two games of 1980-81 season and the first two the following season.
+Cam Hayes scored 16 points and Shakeel Moore had 12 for N.C.
+State (11-9, 7-8 ACC), which last won four ACC games in a row on the road in the last two games of 1980-81 season and the first two the following season.

 Sam Hauser led Virginia with 21 points and Jay Huff had 19 points and 11 rebounds, but the Cavaliers (15-6, 11-4) lost their third straight for the first time since the 2016-17 season.
 They were outscored 30-16 in the paint, 17-6 off the bench and led for just 48 seconds.